 It might feel a little awkward and it might feel like you are violating someone’s privacy.
 But, get over it.
 Expect to look for your potential dates, and expect for them to be looking for you.

 Don’t forget what you have out there in the world is your personal brand.
 Your Facebook page, Instagram, Twitter, LinkedIn, your dating profile.
 They all showcase who you are and what you represent.

-So, how do you get started?
-All you know is the first name.
-Most often you only need two pieces of information: First name, job title or company name, what school they went to.
+So, you’ve started chatting with someone online and you are curious to know more about that.
+But, you only have a first name.
+The first thing you need to figure out is the last name.
+Most often you only need two pieces of information: First name combined with job title, company name, or what school they went to.
 Sometimes it just takes the type of business they are in plus city, state they practice.

 Once you’re able to figure out the last name, it gets easier.
 You can start searching social media sites and google.

 County databases are also helpful.
 Every county is set up differently, but it’s worth checking to see how simple it is to create an account.
 I use mine to find out if they own a home.
 I can also see divorce information, tax liens, and businesses they might own.
 All this information is public, it’s just of your willingness to find it.

 I go back and forth where I land on someone’s abundant or lack of social media presence.
 Most often I conclude that in today’s world I should be able to find something.
 At the very least a professional adult who is ambitious and looking to network in their career should be on LinkedIn.
 And!
 With a picture.

 Someone who hides is fishy to me.
 Ultimately, it’s not my only standard, but it’s a place to start.
 However, it will also make a difference to me if they are openly transparent and share information without being sketchy about it.
 For instance, I’ve had men voluntarily share their full name with me before going out on a date.